-Personal data about you can be contained in the records provided by the public service provider in relation to a complaint.
-Personal data about you could also be contained in other documents which the Office receives, such as submissions, letters or emails, and includes special category personal data.
+As a third party, your personal data can be contained in the records provided by the public service provider in relation to a complaint.
+Personal data about you, including special category person data, could also be contained in other documents which the Ombudsman receives, such as submissions, letters or emails.

 The Ombudsman has the power to carry out an investigations of a broader nature either on his own initiative or arising out of complaints received.
-In the course of such an investigation records of the public body, containing personal data will accessed by this Office and may also be contained in submissions received by us from public service providers.
-This personal data could be wide ranging and include special category personal data depending on the investigation.
+In the course of such an investigation records of the public body, containing personal data will be accessed by the Ombudsman and may also be contained in submissions received by us from public service providers.
+This personal data could be wide ranging and include special category personal data depending on the nature of the investigation.

 When someone visits www.ombudsman.ie we collect standard internet log information and details of visitor behaviour patterns.
-We do this for statistical purposes to find out things such as the number of visitors to the various parts of the site.
+We do this for statistical purposes to find out things such as the number of visitors to the various parts of the Ombudsman website.

 We collect this information in a way which does not identify anyone.
 We do not make any attempt to find out the identities of those visiting our website.
 We will not associate any data gathered from this site with any personally identifying information from any source.

-We are part of the Government Services network.
-Any email sent to us, including any attachments, may be monitored and used by us for reasons of security and for monitoring compliance with office policy.
+We are part of Government Networks, which connects public service agencies on a data, voice and video capable network.
+Any email sent to us, including any attachments, may be monitored and processed by us for security purposes.
 Email monitoring or blocking software may also be used.

 Please be aware that you have a responsibility to ensure that any email you send to us is within the bounds of the law.

-We hold personal data about people who make statutory requests to this Office, including for example people who make an FOI request or Data Protection access request looking for records or information from this Office.
-The personal data includes your name and contact details and information relating to the statutory request.
+We hold personal data about people who make statutory requests to the Ombudsman, including for example, people who make a Freedom of Information (“FOI”) request, a request under the AIE Regulations or a data access request looking for records or information from the Ombudsman, or an access request under Access to Information on the Environment(AIE) Regulations.
+The personal data held includes your name and contact details and information relating to the statutory request you have made.

-These statutory requests made to this Office could also include personal data about someone other than the person making the request.
+A statutory request made to the Ombudsman could also include personal data about someone other than the person making the request.
 Whether they contain personal data and, if so, the type of personal data will depend on the request.
 This information comes from the person making the request.

 We hold personal data about staff of public service providers in relation to their handling of complaints.
 The personal data includes the name, contact details, grade/role and information relating to the performance of their functions.
-This personal data comes from the public service provider or the complainant and includes personal data in the records sought in communications with this Office.
+This personal data comes from the public service provider or the complainant and includes personal data in the records sought in communications with the Ombudsman.

 We also hold data about Ombudsman Liaison Officers or other officials in public service providers.
 This includes the name, contact details and grade/role within the organisation of each official.
 This data has been provided by the official, his/her organisation or has been obtained from publicly available sources (such as the organisation’s website).

-We hold personal data about you where there has been contact between this Office and yourself in relation to various matters, including e.g. contact regarding the provision of goods or services or invitations to this Office to make presentations to seminars, attend conferences etc. This personal data includes your name, contact details and information relating to the goods or services, the seminar, conference etc. It comes from your interactions with us.
+We hold personal data where there has been contact between you and the Ombudsman in relation to various matters, including contact regarding the provision of goods or services or invitations to the Ombudsman’s office to make presentations, seminars, or attend conferences.
+Personal data held includes your name, contact details and information relating to the goods or services, the seminar, conference etc. The personal data is obtained from your interactions with us.

 We have described above all the main categories of people whose personal data we hold.
 We can hold data about people who do not fall within these categories.
 For example, from time to time we hold personal data about people attending meetings or events with the Office.
 We confirm that all personal data is treated with the highest standards of security and confidentiality, in accordance with the Data Protection legislation.